swoodhouse/SCNS-Toolkit/README.md

 ## Synthesis Engine

 The synthesis engine is written in F# and uses the Z3 theorem prover, via the Z3Fs DSL.
 It compiles and runs on Linux with F# 3.1 and Mono 3.12.1, and on Windows with F# 3.1 and .NET 4.5.
+Mac OS X is currently untested.

 To build on Windows with Visual Studio 2013, open SynthesisEngine.sln and then select `Build -> Build Solution`.
 You may be prompted to give permissions to FSharp.Data type providers.